thedaviddias/ux-patterns-for-developers/README.md

 # UX Patterns for Devs

-UX Patterns for Developers is a free collection of UX patterns towards developers who want to understand how to build effective UI components accessible and usable.
+UX Patterns for Developers was created by [David Dias](https://thedaviddias.com).
+It is a free collection of UX patterns towards developers who want to understand how to build effective UI components accessible and usable.

 ![Screenshot of the homepage ofUX Patterns for Devs](./public/img/ux-patterns-developers.webp)